Saint Lucy of Syracuse

 Born to privilege in Roman Sicily

-Lucy was born around 283 AD to rich and noble parents in Syracuse, Sicily.
-Her father, of Roman origin, died when she was only five, leaving Lucy and her mother without a protective guardian in a city still under Roman rule.
+Lucy was born around 283 AD to rich and noble parents in Syracuse, a prosperous port city on the eastern coast of Sicily that had been under Roman control for centuries.
+Her father, of Roman origin, died when she was only five, leaving Lucy and her mother, Eutychia, without a male guardian in a household that still carried considerable wealth.
+That wealth mattered: in Roman Sicily, a woman without a husband or father to manage her affairs was vulnerable, and Eutychia, in poor health, was anxious to see her daughter settled before anything happened to her.

 A portrait of a young virgin martyr holding a palm branch and a small plate, with a serene, luminous expression.